invertase/react-native-firebase-docs/docs/notifications/receiving-notifications.md

 componentDidMount() {
     this.notificationDisplayedListener = firebase.notifications().onNotificationDisplayed((notification: Notification) => {
         // Process your notification as required
+        // ANDROID: Remote notifications do not contain the channel ID.
+You will have to specify this manually if you'd like to re-display the notification.
     });
     this.notificationListener = firebase.notifications().onNotification((notification: Notification) => {
         // Process your notification as required